-Finally, whether you're looking at a Buick, Dodge, Chrysler, Hyundai, BMW, or Audi, don’t let any particular automaker’s reputation hold you back, as what truly counts in used-car shopping are attentive ownership and maintenance history.
-Read through our guide to get a good idea of some solid choices, and consider giving one or two a test drive when you find the right version in your local area.
+And whether you're eyeing a Buick, Dodge, Chrysler, Hyundai, BMW, or Audi, don't allow any brand's reputation to steer you away.
+In used-car shopping, what matters most is attentive ownership and a documented maintenance history.
+Read through our guide to discover some strong candidates, and plan on taking one or two for a test drive when you spot the right one in your area.

 Acura TL